 - Threaten the tenant

-- Remove the tenant’s personal belongings
+- Remove the tenant’s personal belongings from the property

 - Padlock the doors and windows

 - Shut off utilities

 Doing any of these can land a landlord a hefty fine.
 In some instances, they may be fined up to $500 for each day the tenant’s property is in your possession.